-Created and launched by the mysterious Satoshi Nakamoto in 2009, Bitcoin, the first cryptocurrency, has grown astronomically in value over the past decade.
+Bitcoin, the original cryptocurrency, has grown astronomically in value over the past decade.
 Colombia has maintained a very cautious approach towards cryptocurrencies all this while, having implemented no particular law for their regulation.
 Nevertheless, it’s fairly easy to buy Bitcoin in the country today, through a wide network of Bitcoin ATMs, crypto exchanges and broker platforms.
-You can buy Bitcoin in Colombia using different payment methods including, bank transfer, credit/debit cards and Paypal.
-Let’s understand the various aspects of buying Bitcoin in the country, as detailed below.
+You can buy Bitcoin in Colombia using different payment methods including, bank transfer, credit/debit cards, and Paypal.
+This guide will go through the various aspects of buying Bitcoin in the country.

-As per Coin ATM Radar, there are a total of 49 Bitcoin ATMs installed in Colombia, with 29 of them present in the Colombian capital of Bogotá alone.
+As per Coin ATM Radar, there are a total of 38 Bitcoin ATMs installed in Colombia, with 26 of them present in the Colombian capital of Bogotá alone.
 These ATMs are the easiest and best places to buy Bitcoin in the country.
 Not only do most of them let you conveniently buy the cryptocurrency using cash, but you can also sell your Bitcoin through them.
 Besides these, it’s also possible to buy Bitcoin from reputed trading platforms operating in the country, with quite a few dedicated to the Latin American region.
-Below we have provided a few of the best and top-rated cryptocurrency brokers and exchanges in Colombia from where you can buy Bitcoin with great ease.

 There are many different ways in which you can deposit funds into your account with a crypto brokerage platform in Colombia.
 Regulated service providers are usually receptive to more payment options including credit/debit cards, prepaid cards, bank transfers and third-party platforms such as PayPal.
 Some of them even permit deposits made in the local Colombian Pesos (COPs).